kief/infrastructure-as-code.com/_patterns/stack-replication/many-headed-stack.md

 For example, if there are three environments for testing and running an application, a single Terraform project (and single statefile) includes the code for all three of the environments.

-Many people new to an infrastructure stack tool start out by creating this type of structure, because it seems natural to simply add new environments into a project that already exists.
-But a bit of experience shows the drawbacks of the approach.

 <figure>
   <img src="images/many-headed-stack.png" alt="A many-headed stack manages the infrastructure for multiple environments in a single stack project"/>
   <figcaption>A many-headed stack manages the infrastructure for multiple environments in a single stack project.</figcaption>
 </figure>

+## Why it is used

+Many people new to an infrastructure stack tool start out by creating this type of structure, because it seems natural to simply add new environments into a project that already exists.
+But a bit of experience shows the drawbacks of the approach.

+## Challenges

 The problem with including multiple environments in a single stack is that when the tool is run to apply the code to the deployed infrastructure, its scope is all environments in the stack.
 So if you apply a change to the "test" environment in the example above, it's entirely possible that changes will be inadvertently made to "staging" or "production" environments.